nehakalra54/acrolinx-sidebar-demo-osx/README.md

 	![Preference Screen](./doc/PreferenceWithValidServer.png)

-5. Open a TextEdit file.
-If you create a new document, you have to save it for the Acrolinx Plugin to work.
-You can also use the sample topspin.txt in the "acrolinx-sidebar-demo-osx/doc" folder.
+5. Open a text file in TextEdit.
+If you create a document, you have to first save it for the Acrolinx Plugin to work.
+You can also use the test file `topspin.txt` in the `acrolinx-sidebar-demo-osx/doc` folder.

-6. Make sure TextEdit is the active application, go to the Acrolinx menu, and select “Show Sidebar”.
+6. Make sure TextEdit is the active application.
+Go to the Acrolinx menu, and select “Show Sidebar”.
 The "Show Sidebar" menu is enabled only if the file extension is ".txt" or ".rtf".

 	![Show Sidebar Menu](./doc/AcrolinxMenu.png)